Lee has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and

 Like most people, I grew up with Nintendo, but I didn't buy a GameCube (affectionately known by most gamers as "The Purple Lunchbox") until I saw my cousins playing Mario Kart.
 Then I thought, "I need this in my life!"
 Shortly after, I played The Legend of Zelda: The Wind Waker, and later, The Legend of Zelda: Twilight Princess.

-Twilight Princess is the thirteenth installment in the franchise.
+Twilight Princess is the 13th installment in the franchise.
 In my opinion, it is the last great "Zelda" game and will always have a special place in my geeky heart.
 It has an amazing story, great characters, decent combat, and really fun mini-games.

-I also loved The Wind Waker, the tenth installment in the franchise.
+I also loved The Wind Waker, the 10th installment in the franchise.
 It includes similar creative touches and an interesting (not necessarily well written) story, with plenty of side quests and challenges.

 Looking back, I really wish Zelda was the protagonist of the series, not Link.
 Partially because I want to play a female character in the same way male gamers want to play a male.
 But also because it just makes sense.
 Zelda is a reincarnated goddess for f**** sake, so why does she still need the Hero of Time to protect her?

 That's a rhetorical question.
 We all know the answer is, "Because lore reasons."